What is Marijuana?

 Cannabis comes in several preparations, the most common being dried leaves of the marijuana plant.
 The active ingredient is a compound known as delta-9-tetrahydrocannabinol (delta-9-THC or simply THC).
 Concentrated THC is also found in hashish (hash), a more potent form of marijuana.

 Marijuana has a long history and has been smoked or ingested for hundreds of years in many different countries.
 It has probably been used for as long as alcohol or opium.
 It has a lower abuse liability than most of the other abusable psychoactive chemicals.
 However, some become psychologically (and perhaps physically) addicted and must exert considerable effort or even obtain medical treatment to stop using it.
-In this regard,marijuana is much like alcohol in that most who use it do so intermittently and in low doses, but a subgroup use it regularly in high doses and develop significant problems as a result.
+In this regard, marijuana is much like alcohol in that most who use it do so intermittently and in low doses, but a subgroup uses it regularly in high doses and develop significant problems as a result.

 Physical and Mental Effects of Marijuana Use

 Though cannabis psychoactive chemicals are classified separately here because of their unique place in our psychoactive chemical abuse culture, they are actually hallucinogens.
 There are two major differences between cannabis preparations and LSD or other hallucinogens.
-One lies in their effective dose.
+One lies in its effective dose.
 Cannabis preparations are much less potent and must be taken in very large doses to obtain all the effects usually caused by other hallucinogens.
 This is especially true in comparison with LSD which is effective in millionths of a gram while cannabis doses are usually measured in grams.
 The second difference is that cannabis preparations produce much more sedation than other hallucinogens.

 Cannabis is usually smoked in marijuana cigarettes and causes mild euphoria, sedation, increased pulse, disturbance in short-term memory, and red eyes.
 Cannabis can also impair judgment and coordination and has caused motor vehicle accidents.
 Cannabis has been shown to produce physical dependence but only when given in extremely high doses that are rarely taken even by people who use it regularly.